hthreads/hthreads.github.io/classes/embedded-systems/labs/lab6/index.md

 ## Lab Directions

 For this lab we will be using the same SoC design from previous labs.
-The code you will be running can be found here File:Tasks.c.
+The code you will be running can be found here: [Tasks.c](./assets/examples/tasks.c).

 ## Project Instructions